warrenwoolseyiii/embedded-bootloader/README.md

 2. Place the src/deps/embedded-external-flash-memory/* files in your application.
 3. Implement the stubs for the flash memory dependencies (see that repo's README for more information).
 4. See the README in the src/app/ folder for details on implementation

+# developing from releases
+Releases package the source code for the bootloader and the hex writer program into tar.gz assets.
+You can follow the same steps in the `developing from source` section to setup your application.
+In the future there will be an example script that will download the latest release and extract the files.
+We use a script that does something simlar for the embedded-external-flash-memory file in the `utilities/scripts/dl_deps.sh`.